FrancoisMartinez/FrancoisMartinez/README.md

 - 👋 Hi, I’m @FrancoisMartinez
 - 👀 I’m interested in AI and Web development
 - 🌱 I’m currently learning ReactJS
-- 📫 You can reach me by email: martinezfrancois004@gmail.com
+- 📫 You can reach me by email: martinezfrancois004@gmail.com or on Linkedin: www.linkedin.com/in/francois-j-martinez